-In 1994, the State of Oregon passed Measure 11, a statutory enactment that establishes mandatory minimum sentencing requirements for certain violent crimes and sex offenses.
-If Measure 11 applies to the crime charged, the sentencing judge cannot give a lesser sentence than that mandated by Measure 11; and furthermore, a prisoner's sentence cannot be reduced below the prescribed minimum for parole or good behavior.
-Also, Measure 11 applies to all defendants over the age of 15, meaning that juveniles aged 16, 17, and 18 who are charged with these crimes will be tried as adults.
+In 1994, the state of Oregon passed Measure 11, a statutory enactment that establishes mandatory minimum sentencing requirements for certain violent crimes and sex offenses.
+If Measure 11 applies to the crime charged, the sentencing judge cannot give a lesser sentence than that mandated by Measure 11; and furthermore, a prisoner’s sentence cannot be reduced below the prescribed minimum for parole or good behavior.
+Also, Measure 11 applies to all defendants over the age of 15, meaning that juveniles aged 16, 17 and 18 who are charged with these crimes will be tried as adults.

 Crimes Covered By Measure 11

-- Murder, attempted murder, and attempted aggravated murder
+- Murder, attempted murder and attempted aggravated murder

-- 1st and 2nd degree unlawful sexual penetration
+First- and second-degree unlawful sexual penetration

-- 1st degree sexual abuse
+First-degree sexual abuse